Arithmetic volumes of unitary Shimura varieties: A Shimura variety and its line bundles

 \begin{proof} A trivial induction argument shows that

 for all $k>0$.
 As $(0,c) \cdot (0,c) =0$ we deduce

 Setting $k=n$ and taking the arithmetic degree completes the proof. \end{proof}

-\section{A Shimura variety and its line bundles}
+\chapter{A Shimura variety and its line bundles}

 For the rest of this paper we fix a $\kk$-hermitian space $V$ of signature $(n-1,1)$, with $n\ge 1$, and assume that $V$ admits a self-dual $\co_\kk$-lattice \eqref{self-dual lattice}.
+The hermitian form on $V$ is denoted $\langle-,-\rangle$.
 We will associate to $V$ an $n$-dimensional open and closed substack

 construct some interesting hermitian line bundles on it, and explain the relations between them.